Master's Degree in Design

 - Credits: 60 ECTS

-* From the Experimental Methods subject, one of the following two optional modules must be completed: Investigation with Data or Ethnographies and Design.
+* One of the following two optional modules must be completed: Investigation with Data or Ethnographies and Design.

 Compulsory subject credits: 36 ECTS